-The air gap technique is utilised for the magnification mammography view.
+The air gap technique is utilized for the magnification mammography view.

-Magnification mammography is a high dose imaging technique which is generally utilised as a follow-up to a standard mammogram image series when a focal area needs to be more clearly examined 1.
-The air gap technique is utilised in magnification mammography to aid in the visualisation of microcalcifications that may not be clearly distinguished otherwise.
+Magnification mammography is a high dose imaging technique which is generally utilized as a follow-up to a standard mammogram image series when a focal area needs to be more clearly examined 1.
+The air gap technique is utilized in magnification mammography to aid in the visualization of microcalcifications that may not be clearly distinguished otherwise.

-Anti-scatter grids are generally not used due to the air gap being utilised as both a magnification and scatter reduction tool.
+Anti-scatter grids are generally not used due to the air gap being utilized as both a magnification and scatter reduction tool.
 The presence of the grid would increase the radiation dose even further.

 - 1. Hariqbal Singh, Amol Sasane, Roshan Lodha.
 Textbook of Radiology Physics.
 ISBN: 9385891308

 - 2. Whitman, G. J. and Haygood, T. M., Eds.: Digital Mammography: A Practical Approach, Cambridge University Press, Cambridge., 2012.